mihanovak1024/pg-startup-essay-highlights/README.md

 (a) make something lots of people want, and
 (b) reach and serve all those people.

-- Whereas if you want to start a startup, you're probably going to have to think of something fairly novel.
+- If you want to start a startup, you're probably going to have to think of something fairly novel.
 A startup has to make something it can deliver to a large market,
 and ideas of that type are so valuable that all the obvious ones are already taken.